Josh Donaldson Player Props: Yankees vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff ranks eighth in MLB with a collective 9.2 strikeouts per nine innings.
+- The 9.2 strikeouts per nine innings put together by the Mariners pitching staff ranks eighth in MLB.

-- The Mariners' 3.89 team ERA ranks eighth among all league pitching staffs.
+- The Mariners have a 3.89 team ERA that ranks ninth across all MLB pitching staffs.

-- Mariners pitchers combine to surrender 66 home runs (0.9 per game), the least in baseball.
+- Mariners pitchers combine to give up 67 home runs (0.9 per game), the first-fewest in baseball.

-- Kirby (6-5) gets the starting nod for the Mariners in his 14th start of the season.
-He's put together a 3.24 ERA in 80 2/3 innings pitched, with 71 strikeouts.
+- Castillo (4-5) gets the starting nod for the Mariners in his 15th start of the season.
+He's put together a 2.73 ERA in 82 1/3 innings pitched, with 98 strikeouts.

-- His last appearance came on Wednesday against the Miami Marlins, when the righty tossed six innings, surrendering no earned runs while giving up three hits.
+- In his last time out on Thursday, the right-hander went 5 2/3 innings against the Miami Marlins, giving up two earned runs while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.